 All residents of psychiatric treatment facilities will receive academic services through an accredited, on-campus school.

 Although not necessary for all clients, some may have a treatment plan that includes psychological testing.
 Psychologists at psychiatric residential treatment facilities are trained to administer a wide variety of psychological tests and assessments to determine the presence of mental health disorders, level of cognitive functioning, etc. Psychologists at PRTFs may also provide neuropsychological tests, intelligence tests, and/or memory disorder screenings.
 Psychological testing can help hone in on a client’s main issue(s), allowing for more effective treatment.

 Psychiatric residential treatment facilities provide care to clients dealing with a variety of different struggles and issues.
 Because of the restrictive and intensive nature, PRTFs should only be chosen if other (lower levels) of treatment have not worked, or if client safety is a concern.

-Psychiatric residential treatment facility programs are designed for adolescents, teens, and young adults who are suffering severe impairment as a result of substance abuse, trauma, dual diagnosis, or other mental illnesses.
+Psychiatric residential treatment facility programs are designed for adolescents, teens, and young adults who are suffering severe impairment as a result of substance abuse, trauma (PTSD), dual diagnosis, eating disorders, or other mental illnesses.